Visa Waiver Program (VWP)

 - VWP applicants who are citizens of the following countries must present electronic Passports (e-Passport - see above for description):

-Czech Republic, Estonia, Hungary, Latvia, Lithuania, Malta, the Republic of Korea, and the Slovak Republic.
+Czech Republic, Estonia, Greece, Hungary, Latvia, Lithuania, Malta, the Republic of Korea, and the Slovak Republic.

 - The passport requirements for VWP applicants who are nationals of the remaming countries are as follows: